Anthropic Bias: Self-sampling assumption

 SSA may imply the doomsday argument depending on the choice of reference class.
-It is often used in anthropic reasoning.

-Bostrom, in his book Anthropic Bias: Observation Selection Effects in Science and Philosophy, has suggested refining SSA to what he calls the strong self-sampling assumption (SSSA), which replaces "observers" in the SSA definition by "observer-moments".
+In Anthropic Bias, Bostrom suggests refining SSA to what he calls the strong self-sampling assumption (SSSA), which replaces "observers" in the SSA definition by "observer-moments".
 This coincides with the intuition that an observer who lives longer has more opportunities to experience herself existing, and it provides flexibility to refine reference classes in certain thought experiments in order to avoid paradoxical conclusions.

 Self-indication assumption

-The self-indication assumption (SIA) is a philosophical principle defined by Nick Bostrom in his book Anthropic Bias: Observation Selection Effects in Science and Philosophy.
+The self-indication assumption (SIA) is a philosophical principle defined in Anthropic Bias.
 It states that: